When Can Police Search Your Car Without A Warrant?

 Arizona v.
 Gant, 129 S.Ct.
 1710, 556 U.S. 332 (2009) was a setback for law enforcement officers because it put an end to widespread searches of cars incident to an arrest.

 But the case did not completely rule out all car searches.
-A warrantless car search remains legal after Gant when:
+A police officer can search your car, legally without a warrant when:

 - An arrestee is within reaching distance of the vehicle when arrested.